ILC Phenomenology of the $Z_3$ symmetric Type-Z Three Higgs Doublet Model: Phenomenological Analysis

 \subsection{$A_2A_2Z$ Production : $SLD$ Mode}

-The $A_2 A_2 Z$ production channel followed by a semi-leptonic decay mode is analogous to the process discussed in Sec.~\ref{h2h2Z:SLD}, yielding the same final state.
-Consequently, the relevant backgrounds remain unchanged and are listed in Table~\ref{tab:bg_H2H2Z-A2A2Z-SL}.
-Two benchmark mass points, denoted as $BP\text{-}11$ and $BP\text{-}12$, are considered, with their detailed properties provided in Table~\ref{tab:BP11BP12-MT}.
+The $A_2 A_2 Z$ production channel followed by a semi-leptonic decay mode is analogous to the process discussed in~\autoref{h2h2Z:SLD}, yielding the same final state.
+Consequently, the relevant backgrounds remain unchanged and are listed in~\autoref{tab:bg_H2H2Z-A2A2Z-SL}.
+A benchmark mass point, denoted as BP6, is considered, with its detailed properties provided in~\autoref{tab:BP11BP12-MT}.
 The signal process is given by:

 This process yields a final state of \( 4b + 2\ell \).
 To enable effective signal reconstruction while suppressing Standard Model backgrounds, we impose number-based selection cuts of \( N(b) \geq 4 \) and \( N(\ell) \geq 2 \).
-The resulting cutflow summary, following the implementation of these selection criteria, is presented in Table~\ref{tab:BP11BP12-CF}.
+The resulting cutflow summary, following the implementation of these selection criteria, is presented in~\autoref{tab:BP11BP12-CF}.

 With these findings, we now move on to discussing more non-trivial production modes and their prospects, particularly in probing vertices involving the presence of charged Higgs bosons, as we continue our phenomenological discussions.